mihanovak1024/mihanovak1024.github.io/_portfolio/homeclinico.md

 Of course the startup life doesn't only contain building the product...
 Oh no, that's the "easiest" part.

-The hardest part is getting users and everyone that have any experience with a startup will tell you the same.
+The <b style="color:#00adb5">hardest</b> part is getting users and everyone that have any experience with a startup will tell you the same.

 ### Website
 Like each business, HomeClinico also needed it's own website.
-We figured out the easiest way would be to use Wordpress and buy a theme.
+We figured out the easiest way would be to use <b style="color:#00adb5">Wordpress</b> and buy a theme.

 We did 2 mistakes:
 - we overcomplicated a bit by buying a builder theme instead an already-designed theme